 AIA Lecturer/Host: Claudia Chang

-Since 1994 she and her husband have directed and managed the Kazakh-American Archaeological Expedition (KAAE).
-Currently, Professor Chang is the Co-Principal Investigator of a National Science Foundation Grant, “Collaborative Research: Bronze and Iron Age Prehistory on the Margins of the Eurasian Steppe.”
-During the academic year 2012-13, she has been conducting surveys and excavations in southeastern Kazakhstan on Iron Age settlements and writing a monograph.
+Since 1994 she and her husband have directed and managed the Kazakh-American Archaeological Expedition (KAAE), and she has been the Principal or Co-Principal Investigator on two National Science Foundation Grants to fund archaeological excavations and surveys in the Talgar Region.
 In 1995, while a full-time Fulbright lecturer in anthropology at Kazakh State University, Professor Chang visited the Silk Road cities of Uzbekistan: Samarkand, Bukhara, and Tashkent; and in the late 1990s she collaborated with Chinese archaeologists working in Urumchi, one of the eastern points of the silk trade.
-She is a long-time member of the Archaeological Institute of America, lectured on the AIA’s national circuit annually from 2003-05, and lectured on AIA Tours’ Archaeology on Central Asia's Silk Road tour of Uzbekistan and Turkmenistan in 2008.
+She is a long-time member of the Archaeological Institute of America, lectured on the AIA’s national circuit annually from 2003-05, and has lectured on two previous departures of this AIA tour of Uzbekistan and Turkmenistan since 2008.